 Thorn Brewing Co.

-There are only about 13 brews on tap, but the atmosphere is so friendly and fun that you don’t need more.
+There are 16 rotating brews on tap, but the atmosphere is so friendly and fun that you don’t need more.
 It’s definitely more relaxed than the North Park and Barrio Logan locations, but while it’s family-friendly and dog-friendly, it’s worth noting that food is by delivery only.

 Latchkey Brewing Company